Author

 Samuel Langdon

 Samuel Langdon (1723–1797) was an American Congregationalist minister and biblical scholar whose theological writings, particularly *The Republic of the Israelites*, sought to reconcile Calvinist orthodoxy with emerging republican political theory during the Revolutionary era.
-As president of Harvard College and a prominent voice in New England Protestantism, Langdon articulated a vision of biblical governance that influenced American religious thought on the relationship between divine law and civil liberty.
-His work exemplified the eighteenth-century effort to ground revolutionary ideology in scriptural authority, positioning ancient Israel as a model for Christian republicanism.
+As president of Harvard College and a prominent New England clergyman, Langdon wielded considerable influence in shaping how American Protestant intellectuals understood the relationship between scriptural authority and democratic governance.
+His work exemplified the broader eighteenth-century effort to ground American political ideology in biblical precedent, positioning ancient Hebrew polity as a model for the new nation's constitutional framework.

 Works in the Library